Robust interpolation for dispersed gas-droplet flows using statistical learning with the Fully Lagrangian Approach: The Fully Lagrangian Approach

-The procedure for deriving Eq.~\eqref{eq:Lagrangian-COM} directly from the behaviour of individual droplets described by Eqs.~\eqref{eq:part-rad-eom} is outlined in \ref{sec:gfla-derivation}, along with the implications of the physical assumptions involved.
+The procedure for deriving Eq.~\eqref{eq:Lagrangian-COM} directly from the behaviour of individual droplets described by Eqs.~\eqref{eq:part-rad-eom} is outlined in Appendix \ref{sec:gfla-derivation}, along with the implications of the physical assumptions involved.
 The physical interpretation of $\bm{J}$ is the local elemental deformation along a trajectory with respect to its initial state at $(\bm{x}_0,{r}_0,t)$.
-This is equivalent to the Eulerian-Lagrangian transformation that describes the influence of variables transported by droplets on the local Eulerian field, meaning that $\bm{J}$ is able to provide information about the spatial deformation of the droplet field.
-The evolution equations for each block of the Jacobian given by Eq.~\eqref{eq:Jacobian-gFLA} can be obtained by taking partial derivatives of the governing equations \eqref{eq:part-rad-eom} with respect to $(\bm{x}_0,{r}_0)$, yielding the system and initial conditions at time $t_0$
+This is equivalent to the Eulerian-Lagrangian transformation that describes the influence of variables transported by droplets on the local Eulerian field, meaning that $\bm{J}$ is able to provide information about the phase space deformation of the droplet field.
+The blocks of the Jacobian given by Eq.~\eqref{eq:Jacobian-gFLA} represent this deformation in the associated part of phase space; $\bm{J}^{\bm{x}\bm{x}}$ is the spatial deformation given by the standard FLA, ${J}^{rr}$ is the deformation in radial space, and the remaining blocks provide the corresponding cross components.
+The evolution equations for each block can be obtained by taking partial derivatives of the governing equations \eqref{eq:part-rad-eom} with respect to $(\bm{x}_0,{r}_0)$, yielding the system